 I stayed on through the fall once we secured our campaign goal to develop and personally implement one of three grand opening events: the evening reception for five-figure and larger campaign donors.
 Special thanks go to Lee Gwozdz and his musician colleagues for their invaluable participation in that event.
 I also provided development support to the Museum Board and staff to help them gear-up for increased operational requirements once the William B. and Maureen Miller Wing opened to the public that fall, suggesting new funding sources, some of which happily came through.
 To view a slide presentation developed for the Rotary Club of Corpus Christi regarding this project, see SlideShare.

 Last but not least, I served as a staff liaison for the November 27 gala, The Ambassador Dinner in honor of the late Ambassador to Great Britain, Anne Armstrong, which included Mrs. Armstrong, former U.S. President George H. W. Bush, Texas Governor Rick Perry, U.S. Senator John Cornyn, and then-Chairman of the President’s Committee on the Arts and Humanities, Adair Margo.
-My behind-the-scenes work ranged from serving as a liaison with the Armstrong Family (as I knew them well from prior years of work), tracking event details (including finances) from the inception of the event eight months prior, working with the U.S. Secret Service and local law enforcement on security, to writing and submitting grant proposals and correspondence to-and-from contributors, obtaining gifts from the Governor and more for the honoree and gala co-chairs, and more.
-The event volunteers (and AMST staff) raised over $400,000 in cash and in-kind donations, with some of the proceeds going to establish an art education endowment in honor of Ambassador Armstrong.
+My behind-the-scenes work ranged from serving as a liaison with the Armstrong Family (as I knew them well from prior years of work), tracking event details (including finances) from the inception of the event eight months prior, working with the U.S. Secret Service and local law enforcement on security, to writing and submitting grant proposals and correspondence to-and-from contributors, obtaining certificates from the Governor and gifts for the honoree and gala co-chairs, and more.
+The event volunteers (and AMST staff) raised approximately $400,000 in cash and in-kind donations, with some proceeds going to establish an art education endowment in honor of Ambassador Armstrong.
 Thanks go to the late C. C. Winn and Sam Susser for their invaluable work behind the scenes to make this event possible.